thephpleague/route/installation.md

 You need **PHP >= 5.4.0** to use `League\Route` but the latest stable version of PHP is recommended.

+You will also require an implementation of PSR-7 HTTP Message.
+Throughout the documentation we will be using [Zend\Diactoros](https://github.com/zendframework/zend-diactoros), however, there are many implementations to choose from on [Packagist](https://packagist.org/providers/psr/http-message-implementation).

 ## Composer

 Route is available on [Packagist](https://packagist.org/packages/league/route) and can be installed using [Composer](https://getcomposer.org/):